 How to maintain high engagement?

-• Start with listening what employee need- Do you listen to your employee?
+• Start With Listening What Employee Needs- Do you listen to your employee?
 Can you handle the truth?
 When you start listening to your employee and you start asking more thoughtful questions.
 Listen.
 Having an open and honest conversation with your employees will enable you to create more positive solutions for their workplace issues.

-• Be empathetic: Empathy should be your priority.
-It means that getting into someone else’s shoes, understanding problem with someone else’s point of view.
+• Be Empathetic: Empathy should be your priority.
+It means that getting into someone else’s shoes, understanding the problem with someone else’s point of view.

-• Encourage greater autonomy: Leaders and top management should understand that total control would never lead to the right results.
+• Encourage Greater Autonomy: Leaders and top management should understand that total control would never lead to the right results.
 However, employees’ autonomy has negative and positive consequences.
 Liberty escorts creativity, innovation, and engagement.
-On the other hand, unchecked autonomy drives unproductivity, lack of clarity of the company’s vision and organisational chaos.
+On the other hand, unchecked autonomy drives unproductivity, lack of clarity of the company’s vision and organizational chaos.

-• Keep up the communication: Build system and processes where people can freely express their thoughts and opinions.
-Establishing internal employee communication platform or application can help employees to have interactive discussions to know their professional requirements and aspirations of different employee groups.
+• Keep Up The Communication: Build system and processes where people can freely express their thoughts and opinions.
+Establishing an internal employee communication platform or application can help employees have interactive discussions to know their professional requirements and aspirations of different employee groups.
 Consistent and positive feedback

 • Ensure Fairness: Sounds like management nirvana?
 Ensuring fair allocation of work to each member of the group is the responsibility of every manager.
 A sense of being exploited leads to workplace burnout.
 Ensure that you define organizational values and build a culture based on equality.

-• Reward and rejoice: Recognise and reward people for their contributions.
+• Reward and Rejoice: Recognize and reward people for their contributions.
 Every employee wants to feel important and even small encouragement can boost his or her morale and productivity.

-• Building collaborative, enjoyable work environment: Employees usually spend 40+ hours every week under one roof.
-Building connection among them is very important to carry on work.
+• Building Collaborative, Enjoyable Work Environment: Employees usually spend 40+ hours every week under one roof.
+Building a connection between them is very important to carry on the work.

-Wanna see some real-life success stories on how social media can boost employee engage, check out this article on how to use social media to boost employee engagement.
+Want to see some real-life success stories on how social media can boost employee engagement, check out this article on how to use social media to boost employee engagement.